AI Governance for Boards: Strategy, Risk & Compliance

 Purpose & risk appetite: Where does AI create value here—and what risks are we unwilling to accept (e.g., safety, bias, privacy, IP misuse)?
 How is this captured in an approved AI policy?
 (ISO 42001).

-Accountability: Who owns AI risk at exec level?
+Accountability: Who owns AI risk at the executive level?
 Is there a model inventory with system owners, data lineage, and human-in-the-loop checkpoints (NIST Govern)?

-Data protection & explainability: Are DPIAs completed for personal-data use and are explanations meaningful to affected individuals (ICO)?
+Data protection & explainability: Are DPIAs completed for the use of personal data, and are explanations meaningful to affected individuals (Canadian privacy laws)?

-Third parties & GPAI models: How do we assess suppliers, foundation models and agents for compliance and robustness (EU AI Act / ISO supplier controls)?
+Third parties & GPAI models: How do we assess suppliers, foundational models, and agents for compliance and robustness (EU AI Act / ISO supplier controls)?

 90-day board action plan